-There are EMF No-go Zones at two locations in proximity of the construction compound.
-These include Bolin Bolin Billabong and the rear of 49 Greenaway Street.
-The No-go Zones are shown in Appendix D. The No-go Zone at the rear of 49 Greenaway Street will be fenced off with appropriate signage installed.
-Any additional No-go Zones established for the construction compound area, such as native vegetation/trees to be retained, are also to be fenced.
-These additional No-go Zones are to be determined by the ecology assessment and shown on the YEMS WEMP.
+There are no EMF No-go Zones in the proximity of the construction compound.
+Any additional No-go Zones established for the construction compound area, such as native vegetation/trees to be retained, are to be fenced.
+These additional No-go Zones are to be determined by the ecology assessment and shown on the MWC & YVW WEMP.
 Any damage to No-go Zone fencing or signage must be reported to supervisor or Environment Manager immediately.